Cycling Utah’s Little Cottonwood Canyon -- #30 US Bike Climb.

-The climb begins southeast of Salt Lake City on Hwy 210
+The climb begins southeast of Salt Lake City on Highway 210.

-The Little Cottonwood Canyon bike climb is “Little” because it is shorter and narrower than “Big,” which is four miles to the north.
+The Little Cottonwood Canyon bike climb is “Little” because it is shorter and narrower than Big Cottonwood Canyon, which is four miles to the north.
 However, the two are equals in regards to surroundings and raw beauty.

-Roadway and Traffic Report: As you can readily see from our videos, the first 6 miles of this climb is a highway and cars do zip by at a good clip, although there is a very good shoulder/bike lane for most of the climb.
-Miles 6-8 are past Snowbird and Alta and the final 2 miles are on a rough paved and then hard pack dirt/gravel road at 5.6% which is rideable on a road bike without difficulty.
+Roadway and Traffic Report: As you can readily see from our videos, the first six miles of this climb is a highway and cars do zip by at a good clip, although there is a very good shoulder/bike lane for most of the climb.
+Miles 6-8 are past Snowbird and Alta and the final two miles are on a rough paved and then hard packed dirt/gravel road at 5.6% which is rideable on a road bike without difficulty.